JstoneDesigns/animal-rescue-locator/docs/user-stories.md

  User Story 2

- As a animal rights advocates, People will need a database they can access in order to determine animal survival success and failure percentages for individual states.
+ As animal rights advocates, People will need a database they can access in order to determine animal survival success and failure percentages for individual states.